 The first step in understanding how to deal with any type of unwanted pest is to learn more about it.
 Once you know how to identify red wasps and what attracts them, you’ll be better equipped to get rid of them—for good.

-Red Wasp Facts
+Red Paper Wasp Facts

 The scientific name for a red wasp is Polistes carolina.
 These insects are found mostly in the eastern and south-central parts of the United States and are characterized by their reddish-brown color.
-Red wasps have slim-waisted bodies, black wings that fold back when at rest and can be anywhere from ¾ to 1 inch in length.
+Red wasps have slim-waisted bodies, black wings that fold back when at rest and can be anywhere from ¾ to one inch in length.

 Red wasps are often called paper wasps because of the paper-like nests they build, usually around the crevices or entryways of houses.